List of McDonald's products

 McDonald's is one of the world's largest fast food chains, founded in 1940 in San Bernardino, California, and incorporated in Des Plaines, Illinois, in 1955.
-Since then, McDonald's has become a household name in America, known for selling a variety of convenience food items at thousands of locations worldwide.
-Throughout its history, McDonald's has experimented with a number of different offerings on the menu.
-In 2007, McDonald's had only 85 items on its menu; by 2013 this number had risen to 145 items on its menu.
+Since then, McDonald's has become a household name across the world, known for selling a variety of convenience food items at thousands of locations worldwide.
+While it was under the control of Richard and Maurice McDonald, McDonald's strictly limited its menu to a few core items, but since acquisition of controlling interest by Ray Kroc, McDonald's has experimented with a number of different offerings on the menu.
+In 2007, McDonald's had 85 items on its menu; by 2013 this number had risen to 145 items.

 Hamburgers

-McDonald's beef patties are seasoned with salt and ground pepper.
-This list is based on core menu items in the United States, with some additions from global products.
+McDonald's beef patties are cooked from frozen, and seasoned with salt and ground pepper.
+This list is based on core menu items in the United States, with some additions from global and local products.